Phil Freelon: Legacy

 Freelon's papers are housed at North Carolina State University Libraries' Special Collections Research Center.
 In honor of his contributions to the architectural field, the Harvard Graduate School of Design created the Phil Freelon Fellowship Fund.
 The fund "will provide financial aid to students attending the GSD with the intent to expand academic opportunities for African American and other under-represented architecture and design students."
 In 2017, inaugural the Phil Freelon Fellowship was awarded to Aria Griffin.

 Personal life

 Freelon was the grandson of the impressionist painter and educator Allan Randall Freelon.
 He was married to singer Nnenna Freelon, with whom he had three children: Deen, Maya, and Pierce.

 In 2016, Freelon was diagnosed with amyotrophic lateral sclerosis.
 He died on July 9, 2019, in Durham, North Carolina at the age of 66.
+Freelon's end-of-life care and terminal struggle with amyotrophic lateral sclerosis was documented on the Independent Lens documentary Matter of Mind: My ALS which originally premiered May 1st, 2023 on PBS.